Horoscope happy hour: Pick the right whiskey to drink based on your zodiac sign

 The 24-faceted bottle of Hibiki Japanese Harmony represents the country’s different seasons.
 It pours amber, with hints of rose, lychee, honey, rosemary, and sandalwood.
 Every sip is reminiscent of orange peel, white chocolate, butter, caramelised dates, and wood.
 The finish is subtle and tender with hints of brown sugar, white grape, and black pepper.
 As the name suggests, this one’s harmonious, sweet, and free spirited, much like this air sign.

 The straight shooters of the zodiac, Scorpios have an intensity to them that few other signs can match.
 Passionate and bold, those born under this sign have an adventurous streak to them and aren’t afraid of delving into dark subjects.
 Their ideal whisky would have to be just as bold and complex as them.
-The homegrown luxury name Amrut has the perfect option in their Greedy Angels 12-Years-Old expression.
-Only 100 bottles of this quality amber were made.
-Each sip offers notes of tropical fruit, candy, nuts, vanilla, cocoa, orange, and caramel, with the finish being lingering and long.
-The amber is packaged in a crystal decanter with gold engraving, luxurious and elegant.
-It also boasts a whooping 60 percent ABV, making it quite strong and punchy.
+Luxury label Amrut’s Greedy Angels 12-Years-Old expression offers intense notes of black plums, plums, and melon, before coconut and marzipan seep in, alongside notes of dark chocolate.
+The ride culminates with a scent of vanilla and sweet orange, as well as an array of tropical fruits.
+The whiskey is packaged with a carafe and its stopper as well as two tasting glasses from the internationally renowned family crystal factory Glencairn in Scotland, the perfect vessels to appreciate the bold and punchy 60 percent ABV spirit with.
 The bold Scorpio would appreciate just how intense this whiskey’s drinking experience is.

 Sagittarius: Monkey Shoulder